skipperq93/cyberkit/Websites/webkit.org/languages.md

 At some point in the future the Python 2 requirement will be relaxed.

-#### Scripts used for developing WebKit
+#### Scripts used for developing CyberKit

 This includes scripts like `configure-xcode-for-embedded-development` and `lint-test-expectations`.

 These scripts must be compatible with Python 3, and do not need to be compatible with Python 2.
-While some WebKit development is done on systems that don’t have Python 3 installed, the vast majority is not and so we’re not requiring Python 2 compatibility for new scripts that aren’t part of building and testing.
+While some CyberKit development is done on systems that don’t have Python 3 installed, the vast majority is not and so we’re not requiring Python 2 compatibility for new scripts that aren’t part of building and testing.